MulaloMu/CurrencyConveterAPI/README.md

 This can be tested using Postman, below is the example APIs created.

-Conver GBP to ZAR: https://localhost:44344/api/Currencies/?amount=1000000&ConversionType=GBP_ZAR Conver USD to ZAR: https://localhost:44344/api/Currencies/?amount=1000000&ConversionType=USD_ZAR
+Convert GBP to ZAR: https://localhost:44344/api/Currencies/?amount=1000000&ConversionType=GBP_ZAR Convert USD to ZAR: https://localhost:44344/api/Currencies/?amount=1000000&ConversionType=USD_ZAR

 Convert Any currency(Specify currencies): https://localhost:44344/api/Currencies/?from=usd&to=zar&amount=1000000